DeadCarl/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Health and Critical Hits.md

 	-  per work period
 - +1 per encounter: not sleeping after a day of combat
 	- per encounter
-- +x: fatigue damage in excess of durability from certain weapons
+- +x: fatigue damage in excess of vitality from certain weapons
 - x 2: adverse weather conditions
 	- per condition

 fatigue is reduced by...
 - Standard rest.
-Reduces fatigue by half the trauma limit
+Reduces fatigue by half the health condition limit
 - partial rest.
-Reduces fatigue by a quarter of the character's trauma limit
+Reduces fatigue by a quarter of the character's health condition limit
 # Sustenance hazard
-## Trauma
+## health condition
-If using the sustenance hazard, you can gain trauma by ...
+If using the sustenance hazard, your condition worsens by ...
 * failing to eat during the day
-	- +1 trauma.
+	- +1 health condition.
 	- Can only be reversed when receiving sufficient food.
 - failing to drink during the day
-	- +7 trauma.
+	- +7 health condition.
 	- Can only be reversed when receiving sufficient water.

 # Critical conditions